esdandreu/OpenCL-example/README.md

+# Assignment
+Make an example.
+Demonstrate performance speed-up.
+Demonstrate scalability - how does performance changes with the number of cores?

+- [ ] Explain parallelization model in OpenCL.
+How can OpenCL communicate with so many devices?

+- [ ] Explain hosts, devices, platforms.

+- [ ] How does OpenCL compile kernel code?

+- [ ] Explain OpenCL Installable Client Driver (ICD) and ICD Loader.

+- [ ] Explain heterogeneous computing.

+- [ ] Identify  a practical problem suitable for solving with OpenCL.
+Implement a solution with and without OpenCL support.
+Demonstrate the performance  gain from using OpenCL solution.

+- [ ] Change  the problem size.
+Observe the difference in performance between the single threaded and OpenCL solutions as you increase the problem size.

+- [ ] Observe the point at which increasing the problem size does not change the performance gain.
+Comment why.

+# OpenCL
+> Open standard for parallel programming of heterogeneous systems

+- Kernel

+- Host

+- Platform: The environment where the program will be executed on

+- Device

+SDK and Runtime?

 # Python C++ extension
 A template for a standalone C++ library with dependencies managed by [vcpkg](https://github.com/microsoft/vcpkg) accessible through Python using